ferrum56/personal-site/docs/components.md

 ---

-### `ContentSection`
+### `TextSection`

 #### Overview
-A section component designed to render different types of content and an optional title.
+A section component designed to render text-based sections.
+A text-based section is in the format of a title and a block of content.
 This component is mostly un-styled and relies on its children for styling themselves.

 #### Status
 - [x] Done
-- [ ] No further work needed
+- [x] No further work needed

+### Props
+- `id: number` — Required by `SectionTitle` props
+- `title: string` — Required by `SectionTitle` props

 #### Slots
-- `title` — Title of the section, must be a `ContentSectionTitle`
-- `content` — Main content of the section, must be one of the components ending with `Content`, such as `TextContent`
-- `default` — Anything else to append to the end of the section
+- `default` — Any content to be rendered inside the section

 ---